TeamJM/webmap-client/README.md

 filesystem.
 This will allow you to make changes to the webmap client and simply reload your browser tab to test changes, instead of having to repack everything and restart Minecraft.

-In your Minecraft launcher, find the setting that allows you to supply extra arguments, and add the following to it, assuming that you've cloned the webmap client to `/home/username/webmap-client`:
+In your Minecraft launcher, find the setting that allows you to supply extra arguments and add the following to it, assuming that you've cloned the webmap client to `/home/username/webmap-client`:

 ```bash
 -Djourneymap.webmap.assets_root="/home/username/webmap-client/src/main/resources/assets/journeymap/web"
 ```

+**Note:** _If you're on Windows, you'll need to use two backslashes in your path instead of one._

 Once you've started Minecraft with this argument applied, you should see the following in the console output: